 Picky Eaters: Understanding the Signs

-The symptoms of a picky eater can seem pretty obvious: Your baby may push away the spoon or turn his head from it.
-She might close her mouth as you try feeding her, spit out food, or become cranky or tired at mealtime.
+The symptoms of a picky eater can seem pretty obvious: Your baby may push away the spoon or turn their head from it.
+They might close their mouth as you try feeding them, spit out food, or become cranky or tired at mealtime.

 Yet these signals don't necessarily mean your baby is picky.
 They can also be signs your little one is simply full, distracted, or not feeling well.

 A baby can seem picky for dozens of reasons -- or no reason at all.
-He may have an immature digestive system, which will cure itself with time.
-She might be teething, have an infection, food allergy, or just may not be ready for solid foods yet.
+They may have an immature digestive system, which will cure itself with time.
+They might be teething, have an infection, food allergy, or just may not be ready for solid foods yet.

-As long as growth and weight gain are normal and the baby is achieving his or her milestones, there's usually no reason to worry about a fussy baby who prefers a limited diet.
+As long as growth and weight gain are normal and the baby is achieving their milestones, there's usually no reason to worry about a fussy baby who prefers a limited diet.
 But if you find yourself worried about infant feeding problems, talk to your pediatrician before trying the following tips.

 Tips to Help Tame a Picky Eater